adithya-ss/learn-reactjs-through-an-app/course-notes.md

 * Properties (props) in react are used to transfer/pass data between components.
 * State in react can hold information about react components that can change over time.
 However, the state is not persistant across browser reloads.
+* When useEffect() hook is used, the hook runs twice in development mode.
+This is normal.
+Refer [useEffect in React](https://react.dev/reference/react/useEffect#my-effect-runs-twice-when-the-component-mounts)
+  * If the strict mode is removed from the Main.jsx, there will be no duplication.

 ---------------------------------------------------------------------------